Gr\"obner cells of punctual Hilbert schemes in dimension two: Plane curve singularities

 Finally, let $M_3\equal \lan 1,z^5\ran$; this conclude the list.
 It is the span of $\{1,z^3,z^4,z^5,z^6\ldots\}$.
 It coincides with the standard dual of $M_1$, which is $(M_1^\ast)_\bullet$.
 Then $\hat{\De}(M_3)=\{5\}$, $v=3$ and $z^3 M_3$ is the linear span of $\{z^3, z^6, z^7, z^{8},\ldots\}= \{y,y^2,yx,x^2,\ldots\}$.
-So $\la_3'=\yng(1,1)$\,.
+So $\la_3'=\yng(1,1)$\,, $\tilde{\la}_3'=\yng(2,2,1)$\,. \vfil

-It is of interest to interpret combinatorially $\tilde{I}^e(M)$ for {\it any\,} admissible $e$, but we will not do this in this section, restricting ourselves with minimal $e$.
-We generally obtain a non-trivial stratification of $\overline{Jac}$, which is in a sense "orthogonal" to the Piontkowski one in terms of $\Ga$-modules $\De$.
-For instance, $Jac$, which is the Piontkowski stratum of $\overline{Jac}$ corresponding to $\De=\Ga$, has the most non-trivial Gr\"obner stratification; see below.
+It is of interest to interpret combinatorially $\tilde{I}^e(M)$ for {\it any\,} admissible $e$.
+We do this in this section only for minimal $e$ and $e=0$.
+Generally non-trivial stratifications of $\overline{Jac}$ can be obtained this way, which are in a sense "orthogonal" to the Piontkowski one in terms of $\Ga$-modules $\De$.
+The following stratification of $Jac$, which is the Piontkowski stratum of $\overline{Jac}$ corresponding to $\De=\Ga$, is of particular interest.

+We consider the invertible $\r$-modules belonging to various standard {\it $z$-monomial} modules.
+The stratification of $\overline{Jac}$ by the set-theoretical differences of the corresponding {\it closures} of these sets in $\overline{Jac}$ is presumably related to the $q\leftrightarrow t^{-1}$ duality of the motivic superpolynomials.